 About

-European Border and Coast Guard standing corps
+European Border and Coast Guard Standing Corps

-For the first time, the European Union has its own uniformed service – the European Border and Coast Guard standing corps.
+For the first time, the European Union has its own uniformed service – the European Border and Coast Guard Standing Corps.
 This new border corps, composed of Frontex and EU Member States’ officers, is able to support the Member States facing challenges at their external borders at any time.

 Frontex border guards work under the command of the national authorities of the country they are deployed in.